MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/arrays.md

 [ 'd' ]
 ```

-Warning - this returns an array, not a string, so do this.
+Warning - that returns an array.

+To get a single element, use:

 ```javascript
 > myArray.slice(-1)[0]